Nex-Pro/docs/docs/shaders/shader-api-reference.md

 uniform vec3 myCustomColor = vec3(1,0,0);

 // these are the values you have access to in getProceduralFragment
-// you don't need to copy and paste this into your file struct ProceduralFragment {
+// do not copy and paste this into your file struct ProceduralFragment {
     vec3 normal;
     vec3 diffuse;